Zorkator/libfde/Readme.rst

 ------

 The library development started with the idea of providing abstract data types in Fortran, what resulted in naming the library **libadt**.
-Meanwhile this focus shifted and it contains a lot more than "just" *abstract data containers*, so it was really necessary to rename it to **libfde** (Fortran Development Extensions) to reflect better it's purpose and the contained functionality.
+After a while this focus shifted and since it contains a lot more than "just" *abstract data containers*, so it was really necessary to rename it to **libfde** (Fortran Development Extensions) to reflect better it's purpose and the contained functionality.
-This prefix change has been done some time ago, but I guess it's still possible that *adt* appears somewhere, e.g. in comments.

 Basic principles and state of development